-As a result of its success, talk2sort has both expanded its geographical coverage and its funding base.
+As a result of its success, talksort has both expanded its geographical coverage and its funding base.
 In 2011, Leicestershire County Council's Public Health Directorate committed to part-fund the service, deeming it a 'value for money' upstream intervention which reduces health inequalities and generates savings to more costly areas of crisis public sector expenditure.
-In 2019, the service attracted funding from the Leicestershire Police and Crime Commissioner following a similar understanding of the benefits of an early intervention approach in reducing youth offending..
+In 2019, the service attracted funding from the Leicestershire Police and Crime Commissioner following a similar understanding of the benefits of an early intervention approach in reducing youth offending.

-- mediation isn't suitable for every young person or family, but offering it in a flexible way at the earliest possible point expands its reach and effectiveness - investing in relationship-based services for young people before problems have reached crisis point improves their outcomes (in the widest sense), whilst also being cost effective to public services - mediation can't prevent all young people leaving home, but can make planned moves and ongoing contact with parents/carers more likely - both of which can bolster future housing sustainment when: pan who: children & families / people with multiple complex needs which: social rented / temporary accommodation what: information, advice & advocacy / individual
+- mediation isn't suitable for every young person or family, but offering it in a flexible way at the earliest possible point expands its reach and effectiveness - investing in relationship-based services for young people before problems have reached crisis point improves their outcomes (in the widest sense), whilst also being cost effective to public services - mediation can't prevent all young people leaving home, but can make planned moves and ongoing contact with parents/carers more likely - both of which can bolster future housing sustainment

-Molly Boggis, Head of Programmes & Services, The Bridge molly.boggis@thebridge_eastmidlands.org.uk
+Molly Boggis, Head of Programmes & Services, The Bridge molly.boggis@thebridge\eastmidlands.org.uk